fogfish/swarm/README.md

 Please [see and try examples](examples).
 Its cover all basic use-cases with runnable code snippets, check the design pattern [Distributed event-driven Golang channels](./doc/pattern.md) for deep-dive into library philosophy.

-The following code snippet shows a typical flow of sending the messages using the library.
+The following code snippet shows a typical flow of producing the messages using the library.

 ```go
 import (